pqwy/dead-simple-promises-js/README.md

 On the other hand, it is **not** compatible with [Promises/A+](http://promises-aplus.github.io/promises-spec/).
-Continuations are not invoked strictly after `.then` method returns, which means the burden of not smashing the stack is on the user.
-As a minor divergence, `.then` also handles only chaining of success: `onError` registers failure listeners, as this operation has imperative semantics.
+Continuations are not invoked strictly _after_ `.then` method returns (they could be invoked _during_ that call), which means the burden of not smashing the stack is on the user.
+As a minor divergence, `.then` also handles only chaining of success:
+`onError` registers failure listeners, as this operation has imperative semantics.

 ## Documentation ##